Signup for our Newsletter

-Nature enthusiasts, dog walkers, painters, and birders visit throughout the seasons to enjoy the views of expansive salt marsh and open fields, and significant wildlife habitat.
+Nature enthusiasts, dog walkers, painters, and birders visit year-round to take in the sweeping views of salt marshes, open fields, and vital wildlife habitats.
 Green in the spring and summer, as the days grow shorter the marsh turns an amber color best appreciated in the autumn sunlight.

 Indigenous people known as the Pawtucket or Agawam lived and farmed here prior to English colonization in the 1600s.
 They found everything they needed in the salt marsh, the river, and the woods.
 The river headland called Clamhouse Landing is an eroding shell heap begun by Indigenous clam diggers 2,500 years ago or more.
 A grove of red cedar trees has recently grown up through the midden, with shell shatter brought up among the roots and emerging from the trail.